CRIMSON HOUSE BOOKS

 At Her Boss’s Command

-The storm rose so fast it was above London before Emily realised it was approaching.
-Her office had grown steadily darker as heavy clouds had covered the summer sky, making it more difficult for her to see what she was doing, but, immersed in her work, switching on the lamp on her desk hadn’t really occurred to her.
-She’d simply leaned closer to the computer screen.
-She had brushed off the first distant rumbles of thunder as background noise normal to this part of Canary Wharf so it wasn’t until lightning flashed so brightly it cast her office briefly in sharp relief that, startled, she looked up.
-Her muscles protested against their new position, making her wince in pain as they slowly eased.
+The storm rose so fast it was above London before Emily realised it was approaching, immersed in her work as she was.
+She had brushed off the first distant rumbles of thunder as background noise normal to this part of Canary Wharf, and it wasn’t until a lightning flashed so brightly it cast her office briefly in a sharp relief that she looked up, startled.
+Her muscles protested against their new position, making her wince in pain.

 Massaging her neck, she turned to watch the amazing display of force Mother Nature was building outside.
-Her office was on the twentieth floor of a high-rise in Heron Quays, offering her a great view over the Thames in two directions as the river wound around the Isle of Dogs and through it via the many canals that crisscrossed the former marshland turned business centre.
+Her office was on the twentieth floor of a high-rise in Heron Quays, and the window offered her a great view over the Thames in two directions as the river wound around the Isle of Dogs.
 The storm was rolling in fast from the east, the lightning striking more and more frequently, the thunder rumbling ever closer, the noise almost ceaseless now.

 Thank heavens she hadn’t gone with Michael that afternoon when he’d asked her to join him and his friends.
 She wasn’t afraid of storms, but the afternoon’s schedule had included outdoor activities that would be ruined now.
-She hadn’t declined the invitation because of an impending storm though; she hadn’t even known it was coming.
-She just wasn’t a very sociable person.
-She and Michael had been going out for only a couple of months and it would have been the first time she’d met his friends, but the thought of spending an afternoon with strangers hadn’t appealed to her.
-So, like a coward she had backed out.
+Not that storm was the reason she’d declined; she hadn’t even known it was coming.
+She was too busy working—at least for now.

-Emily sighed and shook her head sadly, her mind as heavy as the sky.
-She couldn’t understand what had gone wrong with the firm, couldn't understand how it had happened so fast.
-Arthur Douglas Ltd had been offering financial management services for mid-level investors for almost fifty years.
-While it had never been one of the big players, it had been a trusted operator.
+Emily sighed, her mind as heavy as the sky.
+She couldn’t understand what had gone wrong with the firm.
+Arthur Douglas Ltd had been offering financial management services for almost fifty years, and while it had never been one of the big players, it had been a trusted operator.
 But suddenly their clients had started losing money and, within months, most of them had left the firm.
 Paying them off had eaten into the company funds, undermining the basis of their operations.
-The economy was bad overall, but the company had been solid for decades.
-There should have been good buffers in place for weathering even a longer downturn, but the money had all but vanished.

-The board had panicked and had forced Arthur Douglas, the dear old man who had been the managing director of the company for decades - ever since he’d inherited it from his father - to step down.
-They’d then sold the company to Peters Holdings for a fraction of its former value.
+The board had panicked and had forced Arthur Douglas, the dear old man who had owned the firm for decades, to sell the company to Peters Holdings for a fraction of its former value.
 The experience had left Arthur a broken man.
-He had told Emily he wouldn't be present to see the new owner, Cooper Peters, come to claim his prize, especially since, as Arthur and Emily well knew, Peters Holdings wouldn’t be holding its acquisition for very long.
-They only wanted to get their hands on some of Arthur’s remaining clients and would soon run the company down.
+He had told Emily he wouldn’t be present to see the new owner, Cooper Peters, come to claim his prize.
+There was no point.
+Peters Holdings wouldn’t be holding its acquisition for very long.
+They only wanted to get their hands on some of Arthur’s remaining clients and would then merge the operations with theirs.
 Then Arthur Douglas Ltd would be no more.

-Sharp tears of anger prickled Emily’s eyes when she thought of that.
-Blast it.
-She liked Arthur and she had liked her job as his personal assistant, the position she had held for over two years.
+Sharp tears of anger prickled Emily’s eyes.
+She liked Arthur and she loved her job as his personal assistant, the position she had held for over two years.
 He had been more than a boss.
 He had been a friend too, or like a favourite uncle.

 Hence her toiling on Sunday.